-- 1. Develop an octree structure encompassing all of the boundary elements by recursively dividing each box into eight child boxes until any child box contains no more than s BEs. - 2.
-Compute multipole expansion coefficients at the tree's finest level; for each parent box, form a multipole expansion by merging multipole expansions from its eight children.
-(Note: eight sets of multipole coefficients will be needed considering four sets of effective charges $n_x f_t \Delta S_t$, $n_y f_t \Delta S_t$, $n_z f_t \Delta S_t$, $h_t \Delta S_t$ for both $\kappa = 0$ and $\kappa \neq 0$ cases.) - 3.
-Start at the tree's coarsest level, compute local expansion coefficients by converting the multipole expansions at any well-separated boxes (interaction list) into a local expansion around the target center and by directly adding contributions due to local near source points (neighbor boxes). - 4.
-For each parent box, translate the local expansion to each of its children. - 5.
-Go to step 3 until the finest level is reached.
-(Note: again eight sets of local coefficients will be needed considering four sets of effective charges $n_x f_t \Delta S_t$, $n_y f_t \Delta S_t$, $n_z f_t \Delta S_t$, $h_t \Delta S_t$ for both $\kappa = 0$ and $\kappa \neq 0$ cases.) - 6.
-For each childless box, evaluate the potential at each target location from the local expansions, and compute the remaining near neighbor interactions directly.
+1. Develop an adaptive octree structure encompassing all of the boundary elements by recursively dividing each box into eight child boxes until any child box contains no more than s BEs; 2.
+Compute multipole expansion coefficients for the childless boxes in the tree structure; for each parent box, form a multipole expansion by merging multipole expansions from its eight children;

-2.5.
+3. Start at the tree's coarsest level, compute local expansion coefficients by converting the multipole expansions at any well-separated boxes (interaction list) into a local expansion around the target center and by directly adding contributions due to local near source points (neighbor boxes);

+4. For each parent box, translate the local expansion to each of its children;

+5. Go to step 3 until all childless boxes are reached;

+6. For each childless box, evaluate the potential at each target location from the local expansions, and compute the remaining near neighbor interactions directly.

+2.7.
 Krylov subspace methods and mesh generation

-In our algorithm, a parallel iterative methods package for systems of linear equations PIM23 [14] is used.
+In our algorithm, an iterative methods package for systems of linear equations called SparseKit is used.
 Several iterative schemes are available in the package including the GMRES method, BiCGStab method, and transpose-free quasi-minimal residual (TFQMR) algorithm.
-Preliminary numerical experiments show that the

-GMRES method converges faster than other methods, which agrees with existing analyses.
+Preliminary numerical experiments show that the GMRES method converges faster than other methods, which agrees with existing analyses.
 Because the memory required by the GMRES method increases linearly with the iteration number k, and the number of multiplications scales like $\frac{1}{2}k^2N$, for large k, the GMRES procedure becomes very expensive and requires excessive memory storage.
 For these reasons, instead of a full orthogonalization procedure, GMRES can be restarted every k_0 steps where $k_0 < N$ is some fixed integer parameter.
-The restarted version is often denoted as GMRES (k_0).
+The restarted version is often denoted as GMRES(k_0).
 For other alternative methods as BiCGStab method and TFQMR algorithm, the storage required is independent of iteration number k, and the number of multiplications grows only linearly as a function of k.
 Currently a detailed comparison of different Krylov subspace methods is being performed and results will be reported in later papers.

-There are normally three types of "surface" used to define the molecular boundary dividing the low dielectric (interior) and high dielectric (exterior) regions: the van der Waals surface is the surface area of the volume formed by placing van der Waals spheres at the center of each atom in a molecule.
-The solvent-accessible surface [36] is formed by rolling a solvent, or a probe, sphere over the van der Waals surface.
+There are normally three types of "surface" used to define the molecular boundary dividing the low dielectric (interior) and high dielectric (exterior) regions: the van der Waals surface is the surface area of the volume formed by placing van der Waals spheres at the center of each atom in a molecule, The solvent-accessible surface35 is formed by rolling a solvent, or a probe, sphere over the van der Waals surface.
 The trajectory of the center of the solvent sphere defines the solvent-accessible surface.
 Whereas, the solvent-excluded surface is defined as the trajectory of the boundary of the solvent sphere in contact with the van der Waals surface.
 The solvent-excluded surface is also referred to as the molecular surface.
-In our BEM, to discretize the boundary integral equations, a triangular mesh of molecular surface is generated using the software MSMS [39], and elements of zero and extremely small area are removed by a mesh checking procedure in our algorithm.
-The node density and probe radius are input parameters of MSMS to control the fineness of the output mesh; the typical values are 1.0 Å^2 and 1.5 Å, respectively.
+In our BEM, to discretize the boundary integral equations, a triangular mesh of molecular surface is generated using the software MSMS,39 and elements of zero and extremely small area are removed by a mesh checking procedure in our algorithm.
+The node density and probe radius are input parameters of MSMS to control the fineness of the outpur mesh; the typical values are $1.0/Å^2$ and 1.5 Å, respectively.
 Mesh generation is a fast step and takes only a few seconds for medium-sized molecules.
-A typical mesh of a molecule with 8362 atoms is shown in Fig. 4, which contains 32,975 vertices and 65,982 triangles and is generated within 3 s of cpu time.
+A typical mesh of a molecule with 8362 atoms is shown in Figure 2.5, which contains 32975 vertices and 65982 triangles and is generated within 3 seconds of cpu time.